TeCSAR-UNCC/RetailS/README.md

-# From Offline to Continual Learning for Pose-Based Shoplifting Detection
+# From Offline to Periodic Adaptation for Pose-Based Shoplifting Detection in Real-world Retail Security
 ## Overview
 This Github repository contains the official implementation and dataset details for the paper:
 "From Offline to Periodic Adaptation for Pose-Based Shoplifting Detection in Real-world Retail Security" published in [IEEE Internet of Things Journal)](https://arxiv.org/abs/2504.19970).